sherpal/holomorphic-maps/README.md

 ## (Hopefully) upcoming features

-- Map regions like rectangles and disks
+- Map regions like rectangles and disks (naively done already)
 - Allow user to create their own functions
 - Draw lines with equations